Broken bones and feet – an introduction

 I have used a long bone to show the basic structure in the illustration above.
 This is the thigh bone or femur but it illustrates all the key features beautifully and the metatarsal long bones follow the same structure.
 Short bones are often cube-shaped and do not have a medullary cavity.
 Look at the anatomy of the foot below the table, and we see the following:

-Each long bone has a shaft (middle part or diaphysis) and 2 ends, often known as a head and base.
-As clinicians we use different terms that mean the same thing, e.g. distal, proximal to determine which end we are talking about.
+Each long bone has a shaft (middle part or diaphysis) and two ends, often known as a head and base.
+As clinicians, we use different terms that mean the same thing, e.g. distal and proximal, to determine which end we are discussing.

 What else do we need to know?

 The bone’s cortex has a lining with a blood supply called the periosteum.
-‘Peri’ means outside, and ‘osteum’ is bone made of bone cells.
-The head and base of each long bone has cartilage covering the ends.
+‘Peri’ means outside; ‘ osteum’ is bone made of bone cells.
+The head and base of each long bone have cartilage covering the ends.
 This is soft and has no blood supply.
 However, it is smooth and makes up joints.
-When we grow, we have small areas of cartilage that appear as gaps on x-rays.
+When we grow, we have small areas of cartilage that appear as gaps on X-rays.
 These are growth sites called epiphyses.
 When males and females mature around adolescence, these growth sites stop growing and change from cartilage to bone; the gaps now disappear.
-If you want to know how we determine age in humans, we look at whether the growth sites have closed or are still open on an x-ray.
+If you want to know how we determine human age, we examine whether the growth sites have closed or are still open on an x-ray.
 X-rays do not pass through bone, only cartilage and soft tissue like muscle, fat and skin.
 Some bones have projections into which tendons are attached.
-The three bones that these affect mainly include the navicular, the base of the fifth metatarsal (called a tuberosity or styloid process), and the back of the heel bone where the large achilles tendon attaches.
-There are others but not of importance in this introductory discussion.
-We nearly have everything we need to know about bones before talking about fractures but there are a few more important things we must cover to keep bones healthy.
+The three bones that these affect mainly include the navicular, the fifth metatarsal base (called a tuberosity or styloid process), and the back of the heel bone where the large achilles tendon attaches.
+There are others, but they are unimportant in this introductory discussion.
+We have nearly everything we need to know about bones before talking about fractures, but we must cover a few more important things to keep bones healthy.

 Healthy bones are made up of calcium phosphate and a protein called collagen.
-The outside hard cortex can resist stresses and strains of everyday life.
+The outside hard cortex can resist the stresses and strains of everyday life.
 This means compression, tension and shear forces.
-Mostly these occur as slow, low grade pressures within or against different parts of bone.
-Long bones in the foot are slightly curved to give spring resistance and are triangular in shape, which makes them very strong.
-Forces when applied very fast cause far more damage; road traffic impact injuries are an example or even gun shot wounds.
-The higher energy driven into a bone the more likely it is to break.
-To help further the spongy cancellous bone absorbs day to day impact.
-Pop up to space with Elon Musk of Tesla fame and your bones won’t change, but spend a few months without gravity and bones can thin out and weaken.
-We need to walk and use our feet and leg bones to keep them healthy.
-We also need vitamin D for healthy bones but this means a healthy diet often called a mediterranean diet of oily fish, legumes and fruit.
-It might shock but evidence suggests that Vitamin D supplements will not prevent fractures while exercise and diet are vital.
-Vitamin D is essential to absorb calcium so any bowel complaints can affect this process.
-Osteoporosis is helped by vitamin D supplement where the main skeletal bones affected are vertebrae and pelvis rather than the foot.
-Sun light is important for healthy absorption of calcium.
-For the whole process to work we do need our liver and kidneys in good working order as this important in making vitamins absorb correctly.
-Black skin blocks light and so in the UK those with this ethnic type of skin can develop bone problems like rickets in the young.
+These occur as slow, low-grade pressures within or against different parts of the bone.
+Long bones in the foot are slightly curved to give spring resistance and are triangular, which makes them very strong.
+Forces, when applied very fast, cause far more damage; road traffic impact injuries are an example or even gunshot wounds.
+The higher energy is driven into a bone, the more likely it is to break.
+To help further, the spongy cancellous bone absorbs day-to-day impact.
+Pop up to space with Elon Musk of Tesla fame, and your bones won’t change, but spend a few months without gravity; bones can thin out and weaken.
+We must walk and use our feet and leg bones to keep them healthy.
+We also need vitamin D for healthy bones, which means a healthy diet, often called a Mediterranean diet of oily fish, legumes and fruit.
+It might shock, but evidence suggests that Vitamin D supplements will not prevent fractures, while exercise and diet are vital.
+Vitamin D is essential to absorb calcium, so any bowel complaints can affect this process.
+Osteoporosis is helped by vitamin D supplements, where the main skeletal bones affected are the vertebrae and pelvis rather than the foot.
+Sunlight is important for the healthy absorption of calcium.
+For the whole process to work, we need our liver and kidneys in good working order, which is important for absorbing vitamins correctly.
+Black skin blocks light, and so in the UK, those with this ethnic type of skin can develop bone problems like rickets in the young.

 Which bones are most at risk from fracture?